 In most cases, PIs will be required to submit DEA Form 225.
-It may take three to twelve months to receive the registration certificate from the DEA, so researchers need to plan accordingly.
+It may take one to twelve months depending on the drug Schedule(s) to receive the registration certificate from the DEA, so researchers need to plan accordingly.
 There is no fee for researchers working at state institutions.
-The Director, Environmental Health and Safety signs the fee exemption certification.
+The Director, Environmental Health and Safety waives the exemption from the application fee.